jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/API.md

  ![Environment keys](env-keys.png "Environment keys")

 ## Versioning
+### Main releases
+Distinct versions of the FRINX Postman API files are [available here](https://github.com/FRINXio/Postman/releases), and named in the following format to correspond to analogous FRINX ODL distributions:

+    release-x.x.x.frinx

+for example

+    release-3.1.1.frinx

+### Release candidates
 Between releases we also publish release candidate (RC) zip files [in the same location](https://github.com/FRINXio/Postman/releases) which are pre-release versions in the development stage.
 These correspond with pre-release versions of Frinx ODL.
+The naming format is:

+    release-x.x.x.rcx-frinx

+for example

+    release-3.1.1.rc2-frinx

+### Backwards compatibility
 Backwards compatibility of Frinx Postman collections:
 `Infrastructure`        - Works with all releases of Carbon, Boron, Beryllium Frinx ODL
 `L2VPN Service Module`  - Works with all releases of Carbon, Boron Frinx ODL